ori-drs/field_local_planner/README.md

 # Field Local Planner

 This package implements SE(2) local planners (i.e, planar motion) for environment-aware navigation.
-The implementation follows a similar approach to the [ROS navigation stack](https://github.com/ros-planning/navigation), implementing different algorithms as plugins.
+The implementation follows a similar approach to the [ROS1 navigation stack](https://github.com/ros-planning/navigation), implementing different algorithms as plugins.

+## Disclaimer
+This is research code, and shared as it is.
+Please be careful when running it in closed-loop with your robot system.

 ## Repository structure
 - [`field_local_planner`](field_local_planner/) is a meta package to build everything.